ils-808/qahack/README.md

 ### Local Test Run
 #### To run the tests in the CLI:
+1. Install Python 3.12
-1. Pull the project
+2. Pull the project
-2. Install the latest version of Python.
+3. Install the latest version of Python.
 During installation, select Add python to PATH
-3. Open the project in the CLI
+4. Open the project in the CLI
-4. Perform the steps below
+5. Perform the steps below
 ##### Windows
 ```bash
 python -m venv .venv